sonic-net/SONiC/doc/otn/otn_sycd_hld.md

 #### 2.4 linecard and Syncd-OT re-initialization
 In the OTN system, user can restart the optical linecard and the Syncd-OT docker container, then the OTN system needs to re-initialize the Syncd-OT container and the optical linecard.
 For instance, recreate and configure all the optical components with the attributes in the ASIC_db, re-initialize the Flexcounter based on the configurations in FlexCounter database.

-If the SYncd-OT container restart, the Syncd-OT calls the `HardReiniter` function to re-initialize all the OTAI objects and Flexcounter module.
+If the Syncd-OT container restart, the Syncd-OT calls the `HardReiniter` function to re-initialize all the OTAI objects and Flexcounter module.

-If the linecard reboot, the OTAI library can detect the heartbeat and trigger the `OTAI_LINECARD_NOTIFICATION_NAME_LINECARD_STATE_CHANGE` notification.
-When the linecard boot-up and status ready, OTAI library triggers the notification again.
+If the linecard reboot, vendor's OTAI library can detect the heartbeat with optical linecard and trigger the `OTAI_LINECARD_NOTIFICATION_NAME_LINECARD_STATE_CHANGE` notification.
+When the linecard boot-up and status ready, OTAI library triggers the optical linecard state changing notification again.
 Once the status is ready, then Syncd-OT call the `SoftReniniter` functions to re-initialize all the OTAI objects and Flexcounter module.

 <img src="../../images/otn/Syncd-OT_ReIniter.png" alt="Syncd-OT re-initialization.png" style="zoom: 50%;" />